 Students who have completed an empirical thesis in a graduate program at another institution may have it evaluated to meet the foundational research project (FRP) requirement.
 The evaluation process begins by submitting the thesis to the research mentor who evaluates it using the program's FRP rubric.
-If approved by the mentor, a 2nd review will be done by a faculty member at the other consortial institution.
-The application to waive the foundational research project requirement with detailed directions about this process is located on SharePoint under "Program Resources -> Foundational Research Project."
+If approved by the mentor, a second review will be done by another faculty member, ideally at the other consortial institution.
+The application to waive the foundational research project requirement with detailed directions about this process is located on SharePoint under "Student Resources-> Research Docs."
 Additional information on this process is also found in the Handbook under Foundational Research Project.

-Course Scheduling/Student Responsibility
+Course Scheduling and Registration/Student Responsibility